sara-nl/clouddocs/UvA-20210122/index.markdown

 Participants are expected to bring a laptop with Internet connection and a browser installed.
 Prior experience with [Linux commands](http://cli.learncodethehardway.org/book/) will help but not a prerequisite.

-For this workshop you will need:
+For this webinar you will need:

 * A computer with Internet access
 * A browser (Chrome or Firefox will do nicely)